arnabsinha4u/ansible-traininglab/README.md

   * Deploy config to forward SSH connection of ansiblelabuser's to their respective master containers
   * Distribute SSH Keys of Master to the respective slaves

-* cli_shutdown
-  * Stop and Remove the Master and Containers using the Command Line (CLI of Docker)
+* cli_shutdown - Stop and Remove the Master and Containers using the Command Line (CLI of Docker)

 * m_start_master / cli_start_master
   * Start Master Containers
   * Deploy config to forward SSH connection of ansiblelabuser's to their respective master containers
   * Distribute SSH Keys of Master to the respective slaves
 * m_start_slave / cli_start_slave
   * Start Slave Containers
   * Distribute SSH Keys of Master to the respective slaves

-* cli_shutdown - Removes Master and Slave Containers

 * remove_master - Removes Master Containers
 * remove_slaves - Remove Slave Containers

 * group - Create a group called as ansiblelab